karamadai/MPC-Controller/MPC_Writeup.md

             ptsx[i]=(shift_x*cos(0-psi)-shift_y*sin(0-psi));
             ptsy[i]=(shift_x*sin(0-psi)+shift_y*cos(0-psi));
      }
-A Third order polynomial is now fitted to the transformed way points.
+A third order polynomial is now fitted to the transformed way points.
 The cross track error and the heading error with reference to the fitted polynomial is computed at x=0.
 Since the way points are transformed to the car's coordinate system the car is now located at the origin with px=0, py=0 and psi=0.
 Hence,  the state vectors  is represented as:

 	State=[0, 0, 0, v, psi]